amorist/awesome/README.md

 - [Baiyuetribe/paper2gui](https://github.com/Baiyuetribe/paper2gui) - Convert AI papers to GUI，Make it easy and convenient for everyone to use artificial intelligence technology。让每个人都简单方便的使用前沿人工智能技术
 - [featureform/featureform](https://github.com/featureform/featureform) - The Virtual Feature Store.
 Turn your existing data infrastructure into a feature store.
 - [FinMind/FinMind](https://github.com/FinMind/FinMind) - Open Data, more than 50 financial data. 提供超過 50 個金融資料(台股為主)，每天更新 https://finmind.github.io/
+- [neonbjb/tortoise-tts](https://github.com/neonbjb/tortoise-tts) - A multi-voice TTS system trained with an emphasis on quality
 - [alembics/disco-diffusion](https://github.com/alembics/disco-diffusion) -
 - [microsoft/Data-Science-For-Beginners](https://github.com/microsoft/Data-Science-For-Beginners) - 10 Weeks, 20 Lessons, Data Science for All!
 - [jupyter-naas/awesome-notebooks](https://github.com/jupyter-naas/awesome-notebooks) - Ready to use data & AI templates, organized by tools to jumpstart your projects and data products in minutes. 😎  published by the Naas community.